KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/_episodes/01-Create-your-project-on-KnowPulse.md

 - Log in KnowPulse with your user account to find out your project.
 ---

-Firstly, you want to find out whether your project has already been created on KnowPulse under [Project](https://knowpulse.usask.ca/research/projects).
+First, you want to find out whether your project has already been created on KnowPulse under [Project](https://knowpulse.usask.ca/research/projects).
 If your project already exists, but is not signed under your name, please contact us for project registration.

 If you find out your project hasn't been created yet, please get in touch with us via ![Screenshot of main code listing](../fig/gmatrix-poly-region-7.png).
 One of us will help you to set up all the details for your project.In the next eposide, we will show you which information we need to gather from you for project creation.